apcl-research/improving_summary/README.md

 - If you want to recompile our datasets, please see [Dataset](#dataset)

 ## Finetuning
-These steps will show you how to fine-tune Jam-CGPT in our paper.
+These steps will show you how to fine-tune Jam model in our paper.

 ### Step 1: Download the finetuning dataset